karanchahal/papers/Algo_Part2.md

 States incorprate memory:

 Time complexity of Turning Machine problem,  will be polynomial to T(n) if T(n) is a computer running time.

+# Deterministic Turing Machine

+DTIME = T(n), defines all class of languages that can be solved by a determinitic turing machine in time O(T(n)).
+Example:
+Language of palindromes - belongs to DTIME(n^2).

+P = union of these languages that are of DTIME(n^k), where k is a constant.

+Problems not known in P:

+- 3SAT
+- Vertex Cover
+- TSP

+Now we can use Non determinitic turing machines to compute problems not in P quickly.

+Some ideas:
+1. Polynomial algos is coinsidered good as historically we have lessened n20 to n2.
+- Results in good theory (group theory)
+- composition of polynomial algorithms is polynomial.

+# Non Determinitic Turing Machine

+Superpower to win the lottery (randomly get good results)

+### What is it ?

+Look similiar to turing machines, same input x and followed by series of blanks, start state.
+Pointer.

+In deterministic case, at every point, machine has only 1 move.
+But in ND, machine can take more than 1 possible choices.
+Without loss in generality, we assume that we have exactly 2 choices.
+a: QxP -> QxPx{L,R} for determinisitc turing machine
+a: QxP -> P(QxPx{L,R})
+P means for certain state, we could have 2 or 17 possibkle moves. or any thing.

+At each state, we have a posiibkle next step, form tree of steps, at the leaves we have a accept or rehect

+we have 2^(t(n)) leaves, then we can do

+AND/OR(NP), MAJ(PP), XOR(+P)

++P and PP are much greater in number than NP languages.

+Definations : L belong to NTIME(t(n)) if there is a NTM that runs in time t(n) and

+x belongs to L => M has at least one accepting computation.
+X doesnt belong to L -> all computations reject.

+NP = Union of NTIME(n^k)

+P is a subset of NP.

+every determinitic machine is also a non determinisitc machines, thinkn of determinitic turning machine to aslo have 2 choices, one the right path, second the reject.

+## Fact:

+A NTM M, running in time t(n) can w.l.og be assumed to be of type

+M = "on input X, \X\ = n, non det selects y belongs to {0,1}t(n).

+Run a det m/c M* on (x,y).

+## Example
+Problem Lang 3Sat
+instance phi .   phi (X1,...Xm)
+Candidate soln : y .   {X1, Xm} -> {0 or 1}
+Checking / Verification .
+M* .  acc/rej depending on whether candidate soln satisfies instance.
+Correct soln: y : M*(x,y) = acceot : candiate solumn : is satisfying assignment.

+3SAT = {phi | phi has a satisying assignment} (phi is "satisfiable")

+3SAT belong sot NP: Following polytime NTM M

+M = "Given phi with n vars, non det select assignment phi belongs to {0,1}^n".

+Accept if sigma(cand soln) satisfies phi(instancde of problem).
+Reject otherwise.

+phi beings to 3 sat -> phi does have a sat assighn -> M on choice sigma star accept. phi doesnt belong to 3 sat -> phi has no sat assign => M always rejects.

+Therefore M accepts 3SAT.

+FOr hamiltonian cycle: Lang : all graohs, G such that g has a hamiltonion cycle.

+The following NDM, M will non determinitically select a sequence of vertices (v1,v2...vn) then accept if this sequence forms a hamiltonion cycle.

+Accept if v1 and v2 i an edges, and vn connect back to v1 and they are all distince and number of vertices are at least k.

+Reject otherwise.

+Note: Sequence of vertices witll be of size n*log(n) as vertices is numbered form 1 to n and can be denoted as logn.

+# Reduction using Turing Machines:

+A,B are languages.
+A <=p B if

+there is polytime det Turing Machine M that on input x produces output M(x)

+Note: Modify turing machine to have output tape, and machine will keep writing to output tape, write symbol to output tape and moves pointer ahead to output tape.

+Lang A reduced to B if there is a reduction that on input x it produces output M(x) such that

+x belong to A <=> M(x) belong to B

+Instance of A can be reduced to Instance of B. in polynomial time.

+Excercie: A reduced to B, and B reduces to C then A reduces to C. Think about composibility of polynomial algorithms.

+2. A reduced to B, B belongs to P, then A belongs to P. If input of size n of A , goes to n^5 in B, then running time of A will be (n^3)^5

+Defination: A language L is N.P complete
+- if L belongs to NP.
+- For all A belongs to NP, A reduces to L.